 Traditional developer tooling — IDEs, CI/CD pipelines, version control — has fixed or near-fixed costs.
 A JetBrains licence costs the same whether a developer writes ten lines or ten thousand.
 A GitHub Enterprise seat costs the same whether a repository has one commit or one thousand.
 Engineering managers budget for headcount, multiply by per-seat cost, and the number is predictable for the fiscal year.

-Most organisations have no mechanism to track this.
-Engineering managers cannot see which developers are consuming credits, at what rate, or on which tasks.
-Finance teams receive a single aggregated invoice from GitHub with no breakdown by team, project, or individual.
-The governance frameworks that exist in most mid-market companies were designed for compliance and risk, not for consumption economics.
+Usage-based AI billing breaks this model entirely.
+The cost of a developer is no longer a function of salary, equipment, and licences.
+It is a function of how they work — specifically, how aggressively they delegate to AI agents — and two developers in the same role on the same salary can generate AI costs that differ by an order of magnitude.
+Yet most organisations have no mechanism to see it: engineering managers cannot tell which developers are consuming credits, at what rate, or on which tasks, and finance receives a single aggregated GitHub invoice with no breakdown by team, project, or individual.
+The governance frameworks most mid-market companies run were built for compliance and risk, not consumption economics.
 There is no budget owner for token spend because the category did not exist twelve months ago.

 The broader pricing shift

-Cursor, Windsurf, Amazon CodeWhisperer, and every competing AI development environment face the same underlying cost structure: large language model inference is expensive, agentic workflows multiply inference volume, and flat-rate pricing is unsustainable for vendors when usage patterns vary by orders of magnitude between users.
-The economics are forcing every vendor toward the same destination — some form of consumption-based pricing, metered by tokens, credits, or compute units.
+GitHub Copilot is not unique.
+It is the most visible instance of a trend reshaping the entire market.
+Cursor, Windsurf, and every competing AI development environment face the same cost structure: inference is expensive, agentic workflows multiply inference volume, and flat-rate pricing is unsustainable when usage varies by orders of magnitude between users.
+The same economics that pushed GitHub to meter Copilot are what pushed Uber to cap Cursor and Claude Code — vendor and buyer arriving at the same conclusion from opposite ends.
+Every vendor is heading for the same destination: consumption-based pricing, metered by tokens, credits, or compute units.

 For enterprise buyers, this creates a new category of cost risk that sits outside traditional procurement frameworks.
 When evaluating AI developer tools, the per-seat sticker price is no longer the relevant number.
 The relevant number is the fully loaded cost under realistic usage assumptions — and those assumptions depend on how your specific teams work, which features they adopt, and how aggressively they delegate to AI agents.
 This is the same structural challenge described in AI vendor selection: the pricing model matters more than the price.